yue-clare-lou/IGI_Sequencing_Submission/README.md

   -o OUTFILE, --outfile OUTFILE
                         Output file (default: ./NGS_Library_Import_Form.csv) -pl, --pooling_only, --no-pooling_only
-                        If True, then skip generating the submission table (default: None)
+                        If --pooling_only, then skip generating the submission table (default: None)

 ```